Algorithm for computing perturbation series of dynamical mean field theory: Illustration on the Bethe lattice

 \section{Illustration on the Bethe lattice}

 As a proof of principle, we illustrate our algorithm on the DMFT solution of the half-filled equilibrium Hubbard model on the Bethe lattice.
-As we already mentioned however, the same algorithm can be applied to more realistic lattices, and out of equilibrium.
+We work with the Keldysh formalism, obtaining Green's functions directly on the real frequency axis.